Krassnig/krassnig.dev/blog/you-might-not-need-a-use-async-hook.md

 [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/abort)
 is not async it does not support `AbortSignal`s but it has an `abort` method to achieve the same effect.

-Sadly both `fetch` and `axios` throw custom errors when cancelling http requests.
+Sadly, both `fetch` and `axios` throw custom errors when cancelling http requests.
-There is however a work-around.
+However, there is a work-around.

-### How to handle errors with AbortSignal
+### How To Handle Errors With AbortSignal

 Cancellation errors thrown inside async function should not be caught in general.
-Instead they should be rethrown until they reach the orignal caller of the async function.
+Instead, they should be rethrown until they reach the orignal caller of the async function.

-However, checking for a specific error is difficult if you neither have controll over the error thrown by the callee nor the error requested by the caller.
+However, checking for a specific error is difficult if you neither have controll over the error thrown by the callee nor the error provided by the caller.
 To work around that limitation the signal can be checked to see if it has already been aborted.
-Through this you can infer that the error is *almost* centrainly a cancellation error without checking for a specific value.
+Through this you can infer that the error is *almost* centrainly a cancellation error without having to check for a specific value.

 ```typescript
 const myAsyncFunction = async (signal: AbortSignal): Promise<any> => {